ThorstenGudera/TerminalLinkSegmentation/README.md

 https://1drv.ms/u/c/d5e5bd21dbf5e4e9/ESvgrQptooFFtpqwyufU7tEBBGs8MuHHhuCKlk1W6qb2uw?e=aUf89Z

-(one drive, link shared with anyone, no log in needed - at least thats what in the create_link_dialog was stated.)
+(onedrive, link shared with anyone, no log in needed - at least thats what in the create_link_dialog was stated.
+If you get to a page with a big unauthenticated in the middle, you still can download the file from the button at left_top of the page.)